 This item is typically sourced from clean, undecomposed whole fish and fish cuttings of commercial fish operations.1

-The third ingredient is spinach.
+The fourth ingredient includes spinach.
 Due to its exceptional vitamin and mineral content, spinach exhibits a remarkably high nutrient Completeness Score2 of 91.

-The fourth ingredient includes cranberries, a nutrient-rich fruit that’s also high in fiber.
+The fifth ingredient lists cranberries, a nutrient-rich fruit that’s also high in fiber.

-The fifth ingredient lists blueberries.
+The sixth ingredient lists blueberries.
 Blueberries are a good source of vitamins, minerals and dietary fiber.

-The sixth ingredient is carrageenan, a gelatin-like thickening agent extracted from seaweed.
+The seventh ingredient is carrageenan is a gelatin-like thickening agent extracted from seaweed.
 Although carrageenan has been used as a food additive for hundreds of years, there appears to be some recent controversy regarding its long term biological safety.